sfu-natlang/glm-parser/docs/development.md

 ## Code reviews

-When a pull request is created, it needs to be reviewed before it can be merged.
+Before your branch can be merged into the `develop` branch, it needs to be reviewed.
 This includes general comments about the implementation as well as more specific things like code style improvements and typos.
 Merges can only happen with a "looks good to me" from whoever's supposed to say that for that specific pull request.

-To have a coherent set of commits that implement a feature, you may need to re-order, modify, or squash some commits from your branch.
-You can then force-push your changes to the same branch, and the pull request will be updated with the new commits.
-The old comments will still be visible, however.
-GitHub will say "X commented on an outdated diff", with an option to view that diff.

-**Caution:** When you're rebasing and force-pushing make sure you fully understand what is happening, and you're careful about what you just typed.
-The `master` and `develop` branches are protected, but none of the other branches are.
-Read the "Git tips" section on how to do this safely.
+To prepare your pull request, you may need to re-order, modify, or squash some commits from your branch to have a coherent chain of commits that clearly explain the development process of the feature.
+Please do this before pushing your branch, as we want to avoid force-pushing.
+If you've already pushed your branch to the main repository, you can delete the old remote branch, rename your local branch, rebase, and then push the "new" branch.
+The rename is to avoid conflicts if someone else checked out that branch.

+If you need to make changes based on code review suggestions, add new commits to the branch, with subject lines which explain what the commit does just like regular commits, but mention the pull request number in the body of the commit message so that people reading the git log will be able to find the discussion that led to the commit.
+This can either be a full link to the pull request, or just `#49` since GitHub will automatically make that a link.

 ## Style checks